 (3) A person is not excused from complying with a requirement under this Act to provide information or documents on the ground that to do so might tend to incriminate or render the person liable to a penalty, but information or documents provided by a person when so required is not admissible in evidence against the person in any civil or criminal proceedings other than proceedings for perjury or for an offence under this Act arising out of the false or misleading nature of the information or document.

-[Section 30 amended by No. 6 of 1998 s.
+[Section 30 amended: No. 6 of 1998 s.
 10(4) and 12.]

 31. Regulations